Simon Hoare: Parliamentary career

 In November 2021, he was one of 13 Conservative MPs who voted against a government-supported amendment to defer the suspension of Conservative MP Owen Paterson who was found to have breached lobbying rules.

+Hoare was re-selected in February 2023 as the Conservative candidate for North Dorset at the 2024 general election.

+In May 2023 Hoare was asked to repay four motoring fines of £80 each issued in November 2019, which he had previously claimed on his parliamentary expenses.

+At the 2024 general election, Hoare was again re-elected with a decreased vote share of 36.6% and a decreased majority of 1,589.

+On 11 September 2024, Hoare was elected Chair of the Public Administration and Constitutional Affairs Select Committee.

+On 17 December 2024, Hoare re-joined the Northern Ireland Affairs Select Committee.

 Election literature

-In 2015, Private Eye reported that on his election leaflets Hoare said that "My family and I live in the constituency, use local schools and are part of the community."
+In 2015, Private Eye reported that on his election leaflets Hoare said that "My family and I live in the constituency, use local schools and are part of the community".
 He had only recently moved to the constituency by the time that the leaflets had been distributed.
 It was stated that he was only selected to contest the seat in January and as late as 11 April 2015, an article in the Bournemouth Daily Echo reported that he was planning to move to the constituency.
 It was also reported that Hoare told the Bournemouth Daily Echo that he was "not a professional politician", which was contrary to his employment history in various pro-Conservative Party organisations.

 He was similarly criticised by the South Wales Echo when he stood in Cardiff South and Penarth at the 2010 general election.